2021 College Football Playoff Rankings | WTOP News

 |25.
 Texas A&M

-The playoff semifinals match the No. 1 seed vs. the No. 4 seed, and No. 2 will face No. 3.
+The playoff semifinals match No. 1 Alabama vs. No. 4 Cincinnati, and No. 2 Michigan vs. No. 3 Georgia.
 The semifinals will be hosted at the Cotton Bowl and Orange Bowl on Dec.
 31 2021.
 The championship game will be played on Jan.
 10, 2022 at Lucas Oil Stadium, Ind.

 Copyright © 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.